___________________________________________________________________________

 Common bronzewing Dove

-We have a dove which has made its shallow nest just near our BBQ.
+We have a dove that has made its shallow nest just near our BBQ.
 You can get near the bird on the nest to nearly one metre away.
 Even then you need to move a small branch before it flies off the nest to leaves two eggs behind.

 From Wikipedia, the free encyclopedia